deepumandal/Hello-Python/README.md

 # Hello-Python
-I'm trying to learn python basic and funcamental
+I'm trying to learn python basic and fundamental